-The Michigan House this week approved bipartisan legislation spearheaded by Reps.
-Michael Webber (R-Rochester Hills) and Sarah Anthony (D-Lansing) giving Michigan bars and restaurants a new source of economic support in a time when they need it most.
+State Rep. Sarah Lightner this week joined her House colleagues in overwhelmingly approving bipartisan legislation giving Michigan bars and restaurants a new source of economic support in a time when they need it most.

-The measures would allow local municipalities to establish designated drinking areas where people can purchase and enjoy on-the-go alcoholic beverages.
+Lightner, of Springport, cosponsored the measures that would allow local municipalities to establish designated drinking areas where people can purchase and enjoy on-the-go alcoholic beverages.
 In areas where the “social districts” are in place, people of legal drinking age can walk around in public drinking alcoholic beverages as long as they remain within the boundaries of the district.
 Under the bills, Michigan bars and restaurants would also be given the ability to sell cocktails to-go or for delivery, similar to beer growlers.

-House Bills 5781 & 5811 were both passed by the House with overwhelming bipartisan support and now move to the Senate for further consideration.
+House Bills 5781 & 5811 now move to the Senate for further consideration.

 By Rep. Sarah Lightner of Springport When the clock struck 3 a.m. last Wednesday, I was at hard at work in the state Capitol.
 And while it was late, I finally felt a wave of optimism about the direction Michigan is headed as my colleagues and I collaborated to guide the state through the remainder […]

 Rep. Sarah Lightner’s plan to hold state government accountable with improved oversight and transparency in the procurement process has been signed into Michigan law.